shossain/smolagents/README.md

 ```bash
 webagent --prompt "go to xyz.com/women, get to sale section, click the first clothing item you see.
 Get the product details, and the price, return them. note that I'm shopping from France"
 ```
-We redacted the website here, modify it with website of your choice.
+We redacted the website here, modify it with the website of your choice.

 **CodeAgent in CLI**

-You can run `smolagent` command to run a multi-step agent with [tools](https://huggingface.co/docs/smolagents/en/reference/tools).
+Use `smolagent` to run a multi-step agent with [tools](https://huggingface.co/docs/smolagents/en/reference/tools).
 It uses web search tool by default.
 You can easily get started with `$ smolagent {YOUR_PROMPT_HERE}`.
-A more custom version of this one-liner is following, see more details [here](https://github.com/huggingface/smolagents/blob/main/src/smolagents/cli.py).
+You can customize this as follows (more details [here](https://github.com/huggingface/smolagents/blob/main/src/smolagents/cli.py)).

 ```bash
 smolagent {YOUR_PROMPT_HERE} --model-type "HfApiModel" --model-id "Qwen/Qwen2.5-Coder-32B-Instruct" --imports "pandas numpy" --tools "web_search translation"